Home

 World Accordion Orchestra III

-World Accordion Orchestra III (147 accordionists representing 14 nationalities) conducted by Gary Daverne.
+World Accordion Orchestra III conducted by Gary Daverne.
 This photo was published as a centre-fold in the Finnish Accordion Institute Magazine.

 November 2009 concert, Auckland Town Hall